mateoservent/coefeasy/README.md

 to read the results of a regression can be quite technical and unambiguous in its presentation.
-Acknowledging this challenge, `Coeffeasy` offers a systematic solution, primarily serving linear, logistic models, and multinomial models.
+Acknowledging this challenge, `Coeffeasy` offers a systematic solution, primarily serving linear, logistic, and multinomial models.
 However, its developmental trajectory is set to incorporate advanced models.
 As evidence-based decision making continues to gain importance, `Coeffeasy` aims to help close the knowledge gap, providing clear and accessible statistical learning, and reinforcing the importance of both automation and accessibility in contemporary data science.

 ## Installation